jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2018/07/2018-07-26-did-uncle-bob-say-the-database-is-not-important.md

 <br />
 &gt; expanded brain: Self burn

-Someone with even a short experience in software development will not say something stupid like that, I thought haha. --- _"The database decision is not important."_ --- How much more someone who has worked in the software develpment industry for so many years, like Uncle Bob Martin.
+Someone with even a short experience in software development will not say something stupid like that, I thought haha. --- _"The database decision is not important."_ --- How much more someone who has worked in the software develpment industry for so many years, like Uncle Bob Martin!

 So I opened the article again and read...